Mspawan/BookStore_FullStack_fork/README.md

 terminal / command line, IDE or pgAdmin 4.
 Within the database open table `person` and change **ROLE_USER** value of `role` column to **ROLE_ADMIN** for your user entity.
 Now when you re-login - new JWT will be issued with another authority and admin navigation tab will appear on the navbar of the website.

+## Contribution

+Thank you for reading this file up to this point!
+I highly appreciate the time you spent on reviewing this document and do hope that you liked this project.

+If you have any questions, found any bugs or want to discuss something with me - please feel free to contact me via any option available on my profile page.